This Menara review was made after playing the game nine times. We were sent a copy of this game by the publisher in exchange for an honest review.

 If you enjoy playing dexterity games, chances are you will be a fan of Menara.
 It works equally well as a family game and as a nice change-of-pace game for adult gaming groups, so plenty of people will get a kick out of this one.

-UPDATE: Menara made it onto our Best Cooperative Board Games of 2018 list!
+Update: Menara made it onto the Best Cooperative Board Games of 2018 list!

 Update 2: It was also included on the Top 10 Family Games list!